See 4 stunning waterfalls and 5 hydroelectric dams on the mighty Missouri River on a weekend in Great Falls Montana.

 A 3-mile loop trail wanders through the grassland between the cliff and the visitor center.
 To reach the cliff, take the trail to the base of the cliff and climb up or drive the access road to the top of the plateau above the cliff.

 More Great Falls Attractions

-These points of interest in the city are perfect to round out your visit to Great Falls.
+These points of interest are a great way to round out a visit to Great Falls.

-This beautiful wide section of the Missouri River is close to hotels, restaurants and the River’s Edge Trail.
-The boat launch here provides easy river access for paddle boarding, canoeing or kayaking.
-Its parking area is quite large offering a convenient place to leave your car while you explore the trail.
+Broadwater Bay Park is a beautiful wide section of the Missouri River, close to hotels, restaurants and the River’s Edge Trail.
+The boat launch provides easy river access for paddle boarding, canoeing or kayaking.
+Its parking area is quite large offering a convenient place to leave cars while exploring the trail.

-Colorful murals have been painted by local artists on the concrete supports of the pedestrian bridge over the Missouri River and the walls of the railroad underpass at 1st Avenue.
+Also at 1st Avenue, colorful murals have been painted by local artists on the concrete supports of the pedestrian bridge over the river and the walls of the railroad underpass just to the east.
 The Children’s Museum of Montana is just east of the railroad at 1st Avenue.

 Lewis and Clark Expedition

-Typical portages are short walks around a single waterfall.
 At Great Falls, the size and number of waterfalls meant that the expedition needed to walk around 5 waterfalls and 7 miles of river.
-This was an unexpected and major barrier.
+This was an unexpected and major barrier given that typical portages are short walks around a single waterfall.
 The final portage route was 18 miles long with many small gullies and 2 steep hills!